You have no items in your shopping cart.

 Ok, next up- your toothbrushes.
 Have you ever thought of the amount of plastic toothbrushes you’ve thrown away in your life?
 Not to mention the single- use ones that are available for us at some airports and on long distance flights.
 Each year in the UK over a 150 million plastic toothbrushes are dumped in landfill.
 And worldwide, around 4.7 billion.

 The alternative?
 Bamboo!
 For safe travels pop yours in a bamboo toothbrush case to keep it clean and fresh.
 The clever vent holes in the cases also allow the toothbrush to dry and prevent odours or mould occurring.
 Buy your toothbrush and case together here.

-We blumming love a travel soap at Acala HQ because it’s so versatile we can use it for everything from face wash to hair if we need to.
-For example this travel soap from All Natural Soap Co is made with anti-mosquito and sunburn soothing formula which makes it the ultimate multi-tasking, plastic free travel soap.
+We love a natural soap for travelling at Acala HQ because it’s so versatile - use it for everything from face wash to hair.
 Plus, you never have to worry about taking it out of your bag at security as it’s liquid free.
 What is more, like plastic free shampoo bars, solid soap doesn’t contain water like liquid soaps or shower gels so they tend to last a lot longer and are more cost effective.